Web-ski/project-association-web/readme.md

 An example website of an international scientific association.
 Created using:
-- HTML5,
+- HTML5
-- SCSS,
+- SCSS
-- JavaScript,
+- JavaScript
-- Bootstrap 4;
+- Bootstrap 4
-- Git;
+- Git
-- Visual Studio Code;
+- Visual Studio Code
-- GIMP.
+- GIMP